seattletimes/police-killings/src/story.md

 Some numbers underscore the national concerns about deadly force.

-About 10 percent of those killed were black, a group that accounts for 3.6 percent of the state's population.
-Blacks were also overrepresented in the unarmed deaths, accounting for nearly 15 percent of that group.
+About 10 percent of those killed were black, a group that accounts for 3.6 percent of the state’s population.
+Blacks were also overrepresented among those without a weapon, accounting for nearly 15 percent of that group.

 In King County, where blacks represent 6.3 percent of the population, they accounted for more than 20 percent of deaths.